YangMu008/DigitalBibleApp/README.md

 # Privacy Policy
-This app does not collect any information
+This app does not collect any information, or share infomation with any third parties.